airmeter-io/website/features-remotemonitoring.markdown

     -
       name: Remote Monitoring
 ---
 AirMeter.io device can be used as part of a cloud using the MQTT publishing feature.
-The frequency and target MQTT server are configurable through the Web UI and directly using the REST APIs.
+The frequency and target MQTT server are configurable through the web interface and directly using the REST APIs.

 ### MQTT
 Readings can be published to either cloud services or to any MQTT server.
 For relative small setups a Raspberry PI4 with an SD card is more than sufficient.